ryanelian/instapack/books/dev-spa-angularjs.md

 </div>
 ```

-If everything goes well, the expression will be evaluated to `2` inside the paragraph tag.
+If everything goes well, the expression within the double curly braces inside the paragraph tag will be evaluated to `2`.

 You can also manually bootstrap the application instead of using `ng-app` directive: